jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 ### Create pipeline

-A Pipeline is a collection of Tasks that you define and arrange in a specific order of execution as part of your continuous integration flow:
+A Pipeline is a collection of Tasks that we define and arrange in a specific order of execution as part of our continuous integration flow:

 ![TektonRR](./images/tektonresourcerelationship-13.jpg)

 The <em>pipelineRun</em> invokes the pipeline, which contains tasks.
 Each task consists of a number of steps, each of which can contain elements such as command, script, volumeMounts, workingDir, parameters, resources, workspace, or image.

-Generic pipeline takes the source code of the application from GitHub and then builds jar and docker image and deploys it on OpenShift.
-The deployment can also being done with ArgoCD.
+Generic pipeline takes the source code of the application from GitHub and then builds jar and docker image and deploys image to OpenShift.
+The deployment part of the pipeline could also being done with ArgoCD application.

-* `volumeMounts` allow you to add storage to a step.
+* `volumeMounts` allows us to add storage to a step.
 Since each step runs in an isolated container, any data that is created by a step for use by another step must be stored appropriately.
 If the data is accessed by a subsequent step within the same task then it is possible to use the `/workspace` directory to hold any created files and directories.
 A further option for steps within the same task is to use an emptyDir storage mechanism which can be useful for separating out different data content for ease of use.
 If file stored data is to be accessed by a subsequent step that is in a different task then a Kubernetes persistent volume claim is required to be used.
-As explained below, this is what we do for the Travelport demo.

 > Note that volumes are defined in a section of the task outside the scope of any steps, and then each step that needs the volume will mount it.

 * The `workingDir` element refers to the path within the container that should be the current working directory when the command is executed.
 * `parameters`: As with volumeMounts, parameters are defined outside the scope of any step within a task and then they are referenced from within the step.
-Parameters in this case refers to any information in text form required by a step such as a path, a name of an object, a username etc.
+Parameters, in this case, refer to any information in text form required by a step such as a path, a name of an object, a username etc.
-Workspace

 * A `workspace` is similar to a volume in that it provides storage that can be shared across multiple tasks.
-A persistent volume claim is required to be created first and then the intent to use the volume is declared within the pipeline and task before mapping the workspace into an individual step such that it is mounted.
+A persistent volume claim is required to be created first and then the intent to use the volume is declared within the pipeline and task before mapping the workspace into an individual step.
 Workspaces and volumes are similar in behavior but are defined in slightly different places.

 * `Image`: Since each Tekton step runs within its own image, the image must be referenced as shown in the example below: